 | Royal Kludge RK84 Pro | ~$70 | RK Red/Brown/Blue | 75% | 1,000Hz | 2.4GHz/BT/USB-C | Yes | Best 75% budget | Check price |

-The Corsair K70 CORE RGB is RTINGS' top pick for budget gaming keyboards, and for good reason.
+The Corsair K70 CORE RGB remains RTINGS' top pick for budget gaming keyboards.
 The pre-lubed Corsair MLX Red linear switches provide a smooth 45g actuation force with 1.9mm actuation distance and 4.0mm total travel, rated for 70 million keystrokes.
 Two layers of internal sound-dampening foam give it a richer, quieter sound profile than any other Corsair keyboard to date.
 The customizable rotary dial, onboard storage for five profiles, and per-key RGB round out a feature set that punches well above its price.
-The main trade-off: it is wired-only with non-hot-swappable switches. [src1, src7]
+PCWorld called it "the best typing you can get for $100."
+The main trade-off: it is wired-only with non-hot-swappable switches.
+A wireless TKL variant (K70 CORE TKL, ~$105-130) exists but typically exceeds the $100 budget. [src1, src7]

 The Keychron V1 Max packs enthusiast features into a 75% wireless package.
 It offers 2.4GHz wireless (1,000Hz polling), Bluetooth 5.1 (connect up to 3 devices), and USB-C wired connectivity.
 The gasket-mounted construction with sound-absorbing foam and double-shot PBT keycaps deliver a typing experience that rivals keyboards twice the price.
 Full QMK/VIA programmability lets you remap every key, and hot-swap support means you can change switches without soldering.
 A 4,000mAh battery provides 200+ hours of use with backlighting off. [src2, src4]

 Ducky's full-size offering uses genuine Cherry MX2A switches (available in Red, Brown, Blue, and Speed Silver), hot-swap support, double-shot PBT keycaps, and tri-mode wireless with a battery lasting up to 138 hours on Bluetooth.
-PC Gamer called it their pick for the best mid-range gaming keyboard, offering everything you need for under $100.
+PC Gamer called it their pick for the best mid-range gaming keyboard.
 The 108-key layout preserves numpad, navigation, and media controls.
-The trade-off is no dedicated software -- all customization happens via on-board shortcuts. [src3, src5]
+The trade-off is no dedicated software — all customization happens via on-board shortcuts. [src3, src5]

-The NS68 is the single most disruptive keyboard in the budget space.
-At just $40, it delivers Hall Effect magnetic switches (Outemu Peach Crystal) with 8,000Hz polling rate and 0.01mm rapid trigger accuracy -- the same technology found in the $170+ Wooting 60HE.
+The NS68 remains the single most disruptive keyboard in the budget space.
+Now regularly available for $34-35, it delivers Hall Effect magnetic switches (Outemu Peach Crystal) with 8,000Hz polling rate and 0.01mm rapid trigger accuracy — the same technology found in the $170+ Wooting 60HE.
 Rapid trigger eliminates the fixed reset point of mechanical switches, letting you spam keys faster in games like Counter-Strike 2 and Valorant.
-In PC Gamer's testing, it felt snappy and responsive with virtually instant keypresses.
-Build quality is plastic and the sound profile is loud, but for pure competitive gaming performance per dollar, nothing else comes close. [src3, src6]
+PC Gamer chose it as their best budget gaming keyboard pick in their March 2026 update.
+Build quality is plastic and the sound profile is loud, but for pure competitive gaming performance per dollar, nothing else comes close. [src3, src8]

 The RK84 Pro delivers a CNC aluminum frame, hot-swap PCB (3-pin and 5-pin compatible), tri-mode wireless (BT 5.0/2.4GHz/USB-C), and 21 RGB modes at a sub-$80 price.
 The 84-key 75% layout keeps arrow keys, function row, and navigation keys while saving desk space.
 A 3,750mAh battery provides up to 200 hours of use with the backlight off.
 Available with Red, Brown, or Blue switches, it is one of the most versatile budget keyboards for gamers who also type frequently. [src2, src5]

-→ Keychron C3 Pro (~$37) for a QMK/VIA-programmable TKL with gasket mount.
-If competitive FPS is the priority, stretch to the Gamakay NS68 (~$40) for Hall Effect rapid trigger and 8,000Hz polling. [src2, src6]
+→ Lemokey X1 (~$37) for a QMK/VIA-programmable TKL with gasket mount and pre-lubed switches.
+Gamakay NS68 (~$35) for Hall Effect rapid trigger and 8,000Hz polling.
+The Lemokey is better for all-around use; the NS68 is better for competitive FPS. [src2, src3, src8]